maptiler/maptiler-sdk-js/readme.md

 ```
 ![](images/screenshots/heatmap-schools.png)

-Some visualisation are created with a fixed extent and zoom level in mind.
+Some visualisations are created with a fixed geographic extent or zoom level in mind, whether it's a survey at the scale of a single neigbohood, or statitics at country scale.
 In this case, we want to tailor the color, radius, weight and intensity of the heatmap blobs exactely for this precise settings.
 In the following example, we disable the *zoom compensation* to make sure radii and intensity is never zoom-dependant:
 ```ts
 map.addHeatmap({
   data: "public-schools.geojson",